-The approval of the conceptual site plan included numerous conditions, several of which dealt with environmental issues that were to be addressed during subsequent reviews.
-The environmental conditions to be addressed during the review of the preliminary plan of subdivision are addressed below.
+The approval of the Conceptual Site Plan included numerous conditions, several of which dealt with environmental issues that were to be addressed during subsequent reviews.
+The environmental conditions to be addressed during the review of the Detailed Site Plan are addressed below.
+The respective conditions are in bold typeface.

-Conceptual Site Plan CSP-02004; PGCPB No. 03-135
+CONCEPTUAL SITE PLAN, CSP-02004; PGCPB NO. 03-135